dkittle/learning_akka/README.md

 #### Requirement 1
 Create a REST endpoint that accepts a URL of content that should be downloaded via an RSS feed.
-The application will retrieve the RSS feed from the URL provided, parse out the articles (items) and store the content of those articles in the AkkaDB we created in Chapter 2.
+The application will retrieve the RSS feed from the URL provided, parse out the articles (items) and store the content of those articles in the `DbActor`.

 When storing content in the AkkaDb, you should use the `<guid>` element as the key for each `<item>` in the RSS feed.
-The value stored in the AkkaDb could be the `<description>` element of the item or you may opt to download the content from the item's URL found in the '<link>' of the item.
+The value stored in the AkkaDb could be the `<description>` element of the item or you may opt to download the content from the item's URL found in the `<link>` of the item.
 The description element is often wrapped in a CDATA which you’ll need to discard.

 If you grab the content from the URL in the `<link>` element, you can use the BoilerPipe library included in the Learning Akka project to retrieve the content stripped of extraneous HTML elements/tags from it’s specific URL.
 For example: